chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 Most recently at Toyou Feiji Electronics, I worked with the backend team to refactor APIs.
 I used Python and Django to build Redfish-compliant APIs for our centralized storage management platform, and successfully refactored over 100 interfaces.

+### Vite Migration

 > Can you share a particularly challenging technical problem you encountered in one of your projects?
-> How did you approach solving it, and what was the outcome?
+How did you approach solving it, and what was the outcome?

 At Toyou Feiji Electronics, our centralized storage management platform had a critical performance issue.
 Our project was based on Vue 2, as the codebase grew, the Webpack build process was taking over 10 minutes, which was severely impacting our team's productivity.